-All images were either wholly illustrated by Dave Cicirelli or utilized assets obtained via standard license from Shutterstock, Inc and PetaPixel.
-Select images were inspired by the work of Jeff Owens (@MyMetalHand), Frank Quitely, Marius Sperlich (@mariussperlich) and El Lissitzky.
+All images were either wholly illustrated by Dave Cicirelli or utilized assets obtained via standard license from Shutterstock, Inc and Pixabay.
+The ideas behind certain images were inspired by the work of Jeff Owens (@MyMetalHand), Frank Quitely, Marius Sperlich (@mariussperlich) and El Lissitzky.
 Check them out!